allegro/leader-only-spring-boot-starter/README.md

         return veryExpensiveOperation(); // this will be performed only at leader node }

+    @OnLeadershipAcquisition
+    void leadershipAcquisitionCallback() {
+        leadershipSetUp(); // this will be performed when node becomes a leader }

+    @OnLeadershipLoss
+    void leadershipLossCallback() {
+        leadershipCleanUp();  // this will be performed when node stops being a leader }

     public Integer performActionOnEveryNode() {
         return somethingCheapToPerform(); // this will be performed at all nodes }